getlantern/geneva-cli/README.md

 Any filepaths you paths should be absolute paths, the working directory will be changed to the executable directory.

 ## How to run
-First you will need a valid Geneva strategy, one is included in s.txt.
+First you will need a valid Geneva strategy, an straightforward one is included in s.txt.
+Strategies.txt contains many strategies for you to use.

 Then you can run the program using